MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag.md

     }
 }
 ```

+Achieving the same search functionality with semantic search would likely be impossible or impractical due to the non-deterministic nature of semantic queries.

 ### When to Use Each
 Choosing between semantic and classic search depends on the nature of the query.
 It is ideal for content-heavy environments like knowledge bases and customer support where users might ask questions or look for products using natural language.
 Classic search, on the other hand, should be employed when precision and exact matches are important.